I am happy to announce that the Likely Stories

-Los Angeles Center of Photography last May and June, an exhibition
+Los Angeles Center of Photography, an exhibition at the Adobe

-at the Adobe Waterfront Gallery in the fall, and the 2017 Seattle
+Waterfront Gallery in the fall, and the 2017 Seattle Print Arts

-Print Arts exhibit at the Schack Arts Center.
-She has also been
+exhibit at the Schack Arts Center.
+She has also been in the last

-in the last three anniversary exhibitions at The Alice Gallery
+three anniversary exhibitions at The Alice Gallery in Seattle.

-Academy 2017 Atelier Critiques.
-Her work appears in the book Jim
+Barbara 's work appears in the book Jim Olson:

-Olson: Art in Architecture, published by the Whatcom Museum
+Art in Architecture, published by the Whatcom Museum and in

 Barbara was the recipient of Artist Trusts